eze-kiel/rrpn/README.md

 sin        : calculate the sinus of the last value cos        : calculate the cosinus of the last value

+== Variables
+pi         : push pi to the stack e          : push e to the stack

 == Misc
 sum        : sum the stack
-%, mod     : modullo on the last 2 values of the stack mean       : calculate the mean value of the stack swap       : swap the last 2 values of the stack c, clear   : clear the stack
+mean       : calculate the mean value of the stack swap       : swap the last 2 values of the stack c, clear   : clear the stack